 In the 1995 Thai worker slave case, 72 Thai nationals were enslaved in an apartment complex surrounded by barbwire and armed guards in El Monte, California, and forced to sew clothes for 20 hours a day.
 After law enforcement raided the complex, PII’s team combed through the site and documented hundreds of pieces of evidence, which attorneys utilized to obtain settlements for the plaintiffs.
 A subsequent Smithsonian Institution exhibit, “Sweatshops in America,” incorporated evidence that PII recovered from the crime scene.
 Since then, PII had continued its involvement in trafficking cases on behalf of those forced into domestic slavery.

-Our piece of the Smithsonian exhibit can be found here and here.
+Our piece of the Smithsonian exhibit can be found in their archives here.

 Case in Point